cetz-package/cetz/src/util.typ

   return if type(radius) == array {radius} else {(radius, radius)}
 }

-/// Finds the minimum of a set of values while ignoring {{none}} values.
+/// Finds the minimum of a set of values while ignoring `none` values.
 /// - a (float,none):
 /// -> float
 #let min(..a) = {